Rich Republicans, right-minded conservatives, those who aspire to both.

 That would be excellent.

-I had so many invitations I couldn't accept one without angering a bunch of others, so I took the usual route and politely declined them all.
+I had so many invitations, I couldn't accept one without angering a bunch of others.

-I show my people how to lose.
+As Arnold is the new pragmatic Republican showing how to win, I show my people how to lose.

-Yet they still want the irrelevant Rush Limbaugh on CNN.
+Yet, they still want the irrelevant Rush Limbaugh on CNN.

 Well, she also does some anchoring, Carol Costello.

-Just for those of you, by the way, just joining us and watching on the uh on the Ditto Cam at Rush Limbaugh.com.
+Just for those of you, by the way, just joining us and watching on the Ditto Camp at RushLimbaugh.com, I'm holding here.

-Brian, run grab the humidor real quick.
+Brian, grab the humidor real quick.

 I'm holding here in my formerly nicotine-stained fingers a cigar sent to me by Governor Schwarzenegger.

-Uh, and it is one of his own personal cigars, complete with his own band is put it right there, Brian.
+It arrived via overnight courier today, And it is one of his own personal cigars, complete with his own band.

-Thanks a whole bunch.
+Thanks a whole month.

 Appreciate that.

-I'm now holding up also in my hands, which contain my formerly nicotine-stained fingers, and the top of the humidor has the seal of the governor of the state of California.
+And the top of the humidor has the seal of the governor of the state of California.

-And uh this is it uh right here.
+And this is it right here.

-Uh I have to have both hands on this, so I can't zoom in for you people.
+I have to have both hands on this, so I can't zoom in for you people.

-Let me open it up, and you will see that Governor Schwarzenegger has autographed it inside on the uh upper left-hand corner of the inside of this very, very nice humidor.
+Let me open it up, and you will see that Governor Schwarzenegger has autographed it inside on the upper left-hand corner of the inside of this very, very nice humidor.

-Meantime, a brief timeout will be back.
+Meantime, a brief time out.

 We will continue right after this.

-And uh just the opposite happened.
+And just the opposite happened.

 He's got egg all over his face, and he's just put a post on his blog.

-Hey, look, I uh I talked to a source really close to him, and the and the source said that they're gonna suspend a campaign, and you know we were astounded, we were shocked by this.
+Hey, look, I talked to a source really close to him, and the source said that they're going to suspend the campaign.

-We apologize for this, but I I trust this source, so I'm not gonna reveal the source's uh identity, but uh this source has never got anything like this wrong.
+I'm not going to reveal the source's identity, but this source has never got anything like this wrong.

-Here first is uh is Senator Edwards himself responding to a question what does this mean for your campaign?
+Here first is Senator Edwards himself responding to a question.

 Are you going to suspend any activities, fundraising, travel?

-The campaign goes on, the campaign goes on strongly.
+The campaign goes on strongly.

-Uh Elizabeth and I have talked at length about this already, talked with our children about it.
+Elizabeth and I have talked at length about this already, talked with our children about it.

-Basically, as I mentioned earlier, we've been confronted with with these kind of traumas and struggles already in our life.
+Basically, as I mentioned earlier, we've been confronted with these kind of traumas and struggles already in our life.

 And we know from our previous experience that when this happens, you have a choice.

-You can go cower in the corner uh and hide, or you can be tough and go out there and stand up for what you believe in.
+You can go cower in the corner and hide, or you can be tough and go out there and stand up for what you believe in.

-Now, this line that he uttered both of us are committed to the cause, we're committed to changing this country that we love so much.
+Now, this line that he uttered, both of us are committed to the cause.

 I mentioned this earlier.

-I'll repeat it again for those of you that just joined us last night when this news broke that this press conference going to happen today, but nobody knew details of just speculating.
+Last night when this news broke, this press conference is going to happen today, but nobody knew details of just speculating.

 I sent instant messages to three different people and told Snerdley this morning an hour and a half before the program that he's not going to suspend a campaign.

-And it's that exactly what he said.
+And that exactly what he said.

-I so I was not surprised.
+So I was not surprised.

-I mean, I don't look sickly, I don't feel sickly.
+I don't feel sickly.

 I mean, you know how grueling it is in general.

-This is Howard Feynman on PMSNBC after the announcement that Elizabeth Edwards' cancer has returned, but that Senator Edwards will continue his presidential campaign.
+This is Howard Feynman on PMS NBC after the announcement that Elizabeth Edwards' cancer has returned, but that Senator Edwards will continue his presidential campaign.

 This is Howard Feynman to Chris Matthews.